-During the year ended December 31, 2021, the Company disposed of its investment in public company common shares for proceeds of \$nil, resulting in a loss of \$2,289.
-As at December 31, 2020, the common shares had a fair value of \$291.
-The change in the market value of the shares resulted in the recording of other comprehensive gain of \$270 for the year ended December 31, 2021.
-During the year ended December 31, 2021, the Company reclassified \$1,728 from other comprehensive loss for disposal of marketable securities.
+In fiscal 2021, the Company disposed of its investment in public company common shares for proceeds of \$nil, resulting in a loss of \$2,289.
+The change in the market value of the shares resulted in the recording of other comprehensive gain of \$270 during the year ended December 31, 2021.
+In fiscal 2021, the Company reclassified \$1,728 from other comprehensive loss for disposal of marketable securities.